-- (a) Defining open space by the careful siting and massing of buildings rather than being left over areas resulting from the building design. - (b) Providing alternatives to ground floor open space when site coverage is greater than 50% such as large balconies and roof decks. - (c) Providing private open space directly accessible from each unit in the form of a yard, roof garden or large balcony.
-Ground level private open space should be defined by screening or landscaping. - (d) Suitably screening any open space affected by ALRT and traffic impacts to reduce noise. - (e) Setting back any privacy fencing from the property line to ensure the visual continuity of open space along the street.
+- (a) Defining open space by the careful siting and massing of buildings rather than being left over areas resulting from the building design (Figure 7). - (b) Providing alternatives to ground floor open space when site coverage is greater than 50% such as large balconies and roof decks. - (c) Providing private open space directly accessible from each unit in the form of a yard, roof garden or large balcony.
+Ground level private open space should be defined by screening or landscaping. - (d) Suitably screening any open space affected by ALRT and traffic impacts to reduce noise and ensure privacy. - (e) Linking open space to the B.C.
+Parkway and to the adjacent development site. - (f) Setting back any privacy fencing from the property line to ensure the visual continuity of open space along the street.
 Any fencing should be designed to promote casual neighbourhood surveillance from the street by permitting some view of the dwelling unit without sacrificing unit privacy.